Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 with stiffness in confinement"](/artifacts/papers/JPhysA_2015.pdf), a journal paper describing sampling methods for random polygons in 3-space under conditions that model the position of DNA in a viral capsid.
 This was the culmination of several years of research, started when I was 17 years old.

 # Software Competencies
-* Full-stack development using React, Ionic (UI framework), and Firebase (backend database, functions, and authentication) for three interconnected web apps/services using TypeScript.
+* Full-stack development using React, Ionic (UI framework), and Firebase (backend database, functions, and authentication) for multiple web apps using TypeScript.
 * Full-stack development using Ruby on Rails for two single-server projects.
 Additional experience with Django and Angular.
 * Fluency in Python, with significant project experience in Java, Ruby, C++, Mathematica, Matlab, and JavaScript.
 * Professional experience with Anaconda (Python scientific computing collection), PyTorch (deep learning library), and implementations of a variety of deep learning and other machine learning techniques.